dyce135/AMLS_assignment22_23/README.md

 - sklearn 1.2.0
 - matplotlib 3.6.2

-Using other versions of the same packages may result in incompatibilities and errors.
+Using other versions of the same packages may result in incompatibilities or errors.